Skip navigation

 The most common symptom of a heart attack in men and women is chest pain (angina) or discomfort.
 The pain may feel like tightness, squeezing, aching or pressure.

-Other pain may accompany chest pain, such as pain that radiates to other areas of the body, including the shoulder, back, arm, jaw, neck, teeth or upper abdomen.
-In some people, chest pain can occur for hours, days or weeks before the heart attack.
+Other pain may accompany the chest pain, including pain that radiates to other areas of the body, including the shoulder, back, arm, jaw, neck, teeth or upper abdomen.
+In some people, chest pain can occur for hours, days, or weeks before a heart attack occurs.

-Other signs and symptoms of a heart attack vary from person to person and may include one or more of the following:
+Additional signs and symptoms of a heart attack can vary from person to person and may include one or more of the following:

 • Cold sweats